nimblehq/android-templates/README.md

 4. Update `android_version_code` and `android_version_name` in `template/build.gradle`

+## Wiki

-> Learn more about our Android templates on the [Wiki](https://github.com/nimblehq/android-templates/wiki).
+Learn more about our Android templates on the [Wiki](https://github.com/nimblehq/android-templates/wiki).

 ## License